mhowlett/confluent-kafka-dotnet/blog.md

                     continue;
                 }

+                // another option here is put in dead letter queue.

                 // Log then:
-                break; // no error tolerance.
+                break; // no error tolerance. end application.
             }

+            // possible:
-            // possible: ErrorCode.Local_UnknownGroup, if rk->rkcg not set.
+            // - ErrorCode.Local_UnknownGroup, if rk->rkcg not set.
-            //    - when can that happen?
+            //    - this can't happen in C# client.
+            // In Java:
+            //    (unsure if relevant to librdkafka)
             //  - Authorization failures. (see java docs)
             //  - Invalid group id.
             //  - other future errors.
             //  - session timeout.
             //    - if this occurs, I assume there is no revoke?
             //    - will consumer try to re-join group?
             // Log, then:
             break;
         }